Photoproduction of $K^+\Lambda(1405) \rightarrow K^+\pi^0\Sigma^0$ extending to forward angles and low momentum transfer: Experimental setup and analysis procedure

-A kinematic fit was applied to all combinations, with the constraints of four momentum conservation and the $\pi^0$ and $\Lambda$ invariant masses.
-Momentum measurements of charged particles in the BGO or SciRi detector where not used in the fit and where instead determined by the fit.
-The result of the kinematic fit is illustrated with the confidence level distribution in Fig.~\ref{fig:conlevel}, where a deviation from the ideally flat distribution is observed below 0.5.
-This originates from background not fulfilling the final state conditions, which occurs either due to an incorrectly identified hadronic reaction, or the incorrect assignment of the neutral and charged tracks to the $K^+ 3\gamma \pi^- p$ final state.
-As pions and protons can not be distinguished in the BGO and SciRi only the most confident fit result of all combinations was used.
-Events with a confidence level lower than 0.2 were excluded from the further analysis to improve the signal to background ratio.
+A kinematic fit was applied to all combinations, with the constraints of four-momentum conservation and the $\pi^0$ and $\Lambda$ invariant masses.
+As $\pi^-$ and protons can not be accurately distinguished in the BGO Rugby Ball and SciRi, the combination with the best confidence level from the kinematic fit was used and events with a confidence level lower than 0.2 were excluded from further analysis to improve the signal to background ratio.